newyorkcitycops/learning-rust/basics/basics.md

 Lines ignored by compiller, used for code better reading.

 ## Control Flow
-Statements that control whether a block of code executes or not based in conditions.
+Statements that control whether a block of code executes or not based in conditions

 ### if expressions
 "if condition is met, run this block of code, if the condition is not met, do not run this